bright/bright.github.io/_posts/2016-3-31-fast-way-to-connect-web-proxy.md

 */
 {% endhighlight %}
 There's simple `if` statement which enables proxy when flag is active.<br/>
-Probably, you don't want to have proxy connection for release builds so I also check build type here.<br/>
+Probably, you don't want to have the proxy connection for release builds so I also check build type here.<br/>
 The last thing is to set up *CA* certificate of the web proxy to make *HTTP* connections visible on it. <br/>
 `SslUtils` is simple helper class which I created to trust given certificate despite system settings. <br/>
 You can read about `SslUtils` in [this post](http://blog.brightinventions.pl/trust-specific-certificate-on-jvm/) and download it from [GitHub](https://github.com/mklimek/ssl-utils-android).